intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#7xx - On Career Choices
 ====

-\#701 - Don't get comfortable, stay hungry to always learn, grow,  and stretch yourself
+\#701 - "Don't get comfortable, stay hungry to always learn, grow,  and stretch yourself"

-\#702 - If you can't point to a signficant accomplishment in the last 12 months - it is time for you to move on.
+\#702 - "If you can't point to a signficant accomplishment in the last 12 months - it is time for you to move on."

-\#703 - Value opportunity and challenges, over a salary.
+\#703 - "Value opportunity and challenges, over a salary.
 Every time.
-Always.
+Always."

+\#799 - "Never forget - a full-time job doesn't come with any guarantee"

 \#8xx - Computer Systems, Software Development, Architecture, Operations, etc.
 ====
-\#801 - Before you do anything - make a backup
+\#801 - "Before you do anything - make a backup"
   * See [2019 MySpace server migration disaster](https://www.dailywire.com/news/44789/myspace-probably-lost-everything-uploaded-its-emily-zanotti)

-\#802 - Thou Shalt Log (who did what, when, where, to what, with what)
+\#802 - "Thou Shalt Log (who did what, when, where, to what, with what)"

+\#803 - "Never release on a Friday"

 \#9xx - The Emergency Rules